 The heart of BitShares is the SmartCoin system which enables the creation of 200% collateralized IOUs from the BitShares network.
 A BitUSD has all of the properties of Bitcoin combined with the price stability of the US dollar.
 At any point in time you can sell a BitUSD for at least 1 dollar worth of BTS.
 If at any time the value of the collateral falls below a certain point the blockchain will automatically buy back the BitUSD with a dollars worth of BTS.

-When you hold BitUSD the value of your holdings will remain pegged to the dollar so long as BitShares itself has reasonable volatility.
+When you hold BitUSD, the value of your holdings will remain pegged to the dollar so long as BitShares itself has reasonable volatility.
 Reasonable volatility in this case means that it can handle greater volatility than Bitcoin has ever seen in its lifetime.
 The price of BitShares would have to fall to less than 1/3 its starting price in less than 24 hours and then stay there.
 No legitimate, widely adopted cryptocurrency has ever seen that kind of price movement.
-This means that BitUSD is secure against just about everything but an unfixable software bug in the BitShares protocol itself.
+This means that BitUSD is secure against just about everything but an unfixable software bug, and BitShares bug in the BitShares protocol itself.
 By the time BitShares matures to the level Bitcoin is at today, we expect the probability of that kind of bug to be similar to that of Bitcoin having such an event.

 Global Unified Order Book